Progress Notes

 24 Clarence Juny Driver Jr.

-I am copying below the story of Juny’s visit from our website of August 18, the day he visited.
-First, here is the URL of that week’s Progress Notes:
+I am copying below the story of Juny’s visit from the Progress Notes of August 18, 2008, the day he visited:

 “We were very happy last week to meet at the museum Darryl Clarence “Juny” Driver Jr. of Jefferson City.